sagemath/sagewiki_to_gh-2022-10-10/sagedaysACD.md

 == November 7–November 10, 2013, Florida Institute of Technology, FL ==

 This is a 4-day workshop that will include a combination of mathematical talks, Sage tutorials, and Sage development.
-The main goal is to promote and to improve the dynamical systems functionality in Sage.
-Beginning at ICERM in Spring 2012 some base functionality for dynamical systems was implemented for Sage.
-There remains a significant amount of work to be done, ranging from reviewing patches, migrating stand-alone algorithms into Sage, implementing existing algorithms, and many more.
+The main goal is to promote and improve the dynamical systems functionality in Sage.
+Some base functionality for dynamical systems has been implemented for Sage, beginning at ICERM in Spring 2012.
+There remains a significant amount of work to be done, ranging from reviewing patches, migrating stand-alone algorithms into Sage, implementing existing algorithms, and many more activities.
 Users new to Sage and Sage development are welcome.

 See the [[http://wiki.sagemath.org/dynamics/ArithmeticAndComplex | wiki page]] for information on the current status of Arithmetic and Complex Dynamics in Sage.

 === Schedule ===

-There will be a tutorials and talks in the mornings and working groups in the afternoons.
-A precise schedule is yet to be determined.
+The workshop will consist of tutorials and talks in the mornings and working groups in the afternoons.
+A precise schedule is forthcoming.

 Conference activities will begin Thursday morning and conclude Sunday afternoon.